gozdemadendere/My_Portfolio_Projects/MS Excel Interactive Dashboard/README.md

 #### 4. Conclusions

 Key Insights:
-- June, October and December with more sales
+- June, October and December have more sales
 - In terms of sales across the country, the UK, US and India recorded very high sales and profits.
 - Categorically, "Chocolate Chip" cookies had amazing sales this year.